1760 - British three pronged attack against Montreal

 Lévis could not count on any reinforcement, the blockade of the Saint-Laurent River by the British Navy being complete.

-From June 7 to 8, Sieur Langy who had been sent with a party of Indians to reconnoitre towards Crown Point and had a skirmish with a British party at Pointe-aux-Fers, returned to Montréal.
+From June 7 to 8, Sieur Langy who had been sent with a party of Native American warriors to reconnoitre towards Crown Point and had a skirmish with a British party at Pointe-aux-Fers, returned to Montréal.

 On June 9, M. de Malartic and several officers who had stayed at the Hôpital Général of Québec arrived in Montréal.
 Thay had left Québec before Murray's decision to consider the French soldiers sojourning at this hospital as prisoners of war.
 The same day, Sieur de Pontbriant, Bishop of Québec, died at Montréal.